duckduckwd/duckduckwd/README.md

 - I favour **clarity over cleverness**
 - I believe tests are part of the product, not an afterthought
+- I work best in **Agile teams** that value transparency, regular feedback, and continuous improvement
 - I aim to leave codebases **better than I found them**
 - I value calm, collaborative teams that optimise for long-term outcomes